ataractic/libcfg/README.md

 # libcfg
 robust and minimalistic configuration file parser. keeps track of syntax errors, supports `boolean values`, `integers`, `floating point numbers` and `strings`.
+The library has not been checked for thread-safety, therefore it should ony be used by one single thread.

 ## example